Welcome to inequality.com

 The current economic climate makes CPI activities and research especially important.
 The following are a few critical poverty and inequality facts:

 - Poverty:The U.S. poverty rate, according to the new Supplemental Poverty Measure, is estimated at 16.0 percent.
-The official poverty rate, recently released by the U.S. Census Bureau, stands at 15.0 percent for 2012.
+The official poverty rate, recently released by the U.S. Census Bureau, stands at 14.5 percent in 2013.
 The United States Department of Agriculture estimates that 14.5 percent of all households were "food insecure" in 2010 (which means that at least some household members didn't have access to enough food for an "active, healthy life").
 For more details, see the U.S. Census Bureau report on "Income, Poverty, and Health Insurance."

 - Income inequality: The U.S. ranks third among all the advanced economies in the amount of income inequality.
 The top 1% of Americans control nearly a quarter of all the country's income, the highest share controlled by the top 1% since 1928.